Nashville, TN Property Tax Calculator

 The math behind the result.

 What property tax actually pays for.
-In Nashville — like the rest of Tennessee — property tax funds local schools, public safety (police, fire), road maintenance, parks, libraries, and the county government.
+In Nashville — like the rest of Tennessee — property tax funds local schools, public safety (police, fire), road maintenance, parks, libraries, and county government.
 Most of your bill stays in your county and school district.

 Questions